tigerbeetle/tigerbeetle/docs/reference/accounts.md

 #### `flags.linked`

-When the `linked` flag is specified, it links an account with the next account in the batch, to create a chain of account, of arbitrary length, which all succeed or fail in creation together.
+When the `linked` flag is specified, it links an account with the next account in the batch, to create a chain of accounts, of arbitrary length, which all succeed or fail in creation together.
 The tail of a chain is denoted by the first account without this flag.
 The last account in a batch may therefore never have `flags.linked` set as